umbraco/UmbracoDocs/12/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/configuration.md

 ## Blocks

-Blocks can be added as Elements of the Rich Text Editor.
-The Fields configuring Blocks are described as part of the [Blocks in Rich Text Editor](rte-blocks.md) article.
+Blocks can be added as elements in the Rich Text Editor.
+Configuration and rendering of Blocks is described in the [Blocks in Rich Text Editor](rte-blocks.md) article.

 ## Overlay Size